 The command is issued by an ECU on the network to the destination unit who is requested to save the current configuration in RAM to EEPROM.
 The receiver will send a response back and notify the sender that save command has been executed successfully or not.
+If Request field equals 2 unit will reset itself after sending back the response.

-Table 22 shows the format of the save configuration command.
-Table 23 is the description of save configuration command.
+Table 27 shows the format of the save configuration command.
+Table 28 is the description of save configuration command payload.

-Table 22.
+Table 27.
 The Format of Save Configuration